 If your pet gets a cut or a sore, treat the wound as you would your own: First wash your hands, then wash the wound out immediately and apply an ointment recommended by your vet.
 Monitor the wound and follow your vet's instructions.
 If your pet is ill, or if you handle a sick animal, change your clothes and wash your hands right away.

 Pets, just like wild animals and just like humans, are covered in helpful and neutral bacteria.
 But you still want this bacteria to stay pretty much on your pet and not move over to you.
 So don't let your dog or cat lick your face or any unbroken skin, as their mouth bacteria will transfer to you.
 Wash your hands immediately after handling amphibians and reptiles, as they often carry bacteria that causes them no harm but could lead to more unpleasant reactions in you.
 Keep your pet's habitat the right temperature, humidity level and proper amount of ventilation in order to maintain the right balance in their microbiome.

 Following these and any guidelines from your physician and veterinarian should keep everyone safe and healthy.
 Ignoring these guidelines can be a rude reminder that bacteria are everywhere.
 In 2017, over 900 people got Salmonella poisoning from their backyard chickens.
-Just last year, pet turtles led to an outbreak of salmonellosis in various states, leading to many hospitalizations.
 But washing your hands, not kissing your pets, and keeping your environment clean will keep everyone, pets and their adoring humans, happy.

 Editor's Note: This post was originally published in April 2018 and has been updated for freshness, accuracy and comprehensiveness.